stackabletech/crddocs-generator/README.md

 # CRD docs static generator

-This is a generator for a static site for CRD documentation based on hasheddans work for [doc.crds.dev](https://github.com/crdsdev/doc).
+This is a generator for a static site for CRD documentation based on [Daniel Mangums](https://github.com/hasheddan) work on [doc.crds.dev](https://github.com/crdsdev/doc).
 Thank you very much!

-It is customized for our (Stackable) repositories.
+This fork is customized for our (Stackable) repositories.

 ## Generating docs